techidaily/site-discord-videos/source/_posts/updated-2024-approved-finding-fellowship-adding-friends-in-discord.md

 #### 2\.
 How do you get different fonts on Discord?

-It’s not possible to change the font directly from the Discord app, but this limitation can be circumvented if you find a good[Discord font generator](https://tools.techidaily.com/wondershare/filmora/download/) on the internet.
+It’s not possible to change the font directly from the Discord app, but this limitation can be circumvented if you find a good [Discord font generator](https://tools.techidaily.com/wondershare/filmora/download/) on the internet.
 Those are very easy to use, so you can simply type your text in a chosen font and copy it back into Discord already formatted.

 #### 3\.
 How to make a hidden text in Discord?